In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 The main advantage of using the Stripe payment app is that it provides you with everything you need to accept and process payments, settle and reconcile your accounts, and manage anything related to Stripe.

-Integrated Stripe payment apps are a little different, but they also have some things in common.
-Most of these apps allow for a certain level of customization when it comes to the appearance of the checkout forms.
+Integrated Stripe payment apps are slightly different but have some things in common.
+Most of these apps allow for a certain level of customization regarding the appearance of the checkout forms.
 However, none of these apps give as much freedom as going through Stripe directly.
-Moreover, these apps support all of Stripe’s payment countries, and most also accept Apple Pay where available.

 The good news is that finding a Stripe payment app that works perfectly for all your needs is very easy.
-Stripe works perfectly with Charge for Stripe, Lunatap, Moon Clerk, InstaPayments, Payvoice, Payfunnels, MYFUNDBOX, and Splink.

 Stripe Dashboard app

-You also get access to information on recent activities that you may need to act on, such as disputes and verifying identities.
+You also get access to information on recent activities you may need to act on, such as disputes and verifying identities.

-If you are looking for a Stripe organization app, then this is the best app.
-The Stripe dashboard app organizes information into separate sections.
-Each section is a representation of a different area of the API.
-The Dashboard is also helpful in doing specific things such as refunding payments or canceling a subscription, without necessarily having to go into the API.
+Each section represents a different area of the API.
+The Dashboard is also helpful for doing specific things, such as refunding payments or canceling a subscription, without necessarily accessing the API.

 Stripe POS app

-Stripe’s credit card readers, work in unison with chip cards and supports end-to-end encryptions, Apple Pay, and Google Play.
-Payment for Stripe is the only recognized and certified third-party Stripe POS app, hence Stripe works with it too.
+Payment for Stripe is the only recognized and certified third-party Stripe POS app, so it works with it, too.

 Stripe mobile apps